 Hence, accurately determining the date of separation in California divorce can have a huge impact on the court’s jurisdiction over spousal support in addition to the duration of the award.

-If you are going through divorce, or thinking about divorcing your spouse, make sure you clearly identify the date of separation.
-If your spouse and you reconcile after the official date is established, you will have to set a new date of separation.
+If you are going through or considering divorce, make sure you clearly identify the date of separation.
+Also, note that if you and your spouse reconcile after the official date is established, you will have to set a new date of separation.
 Contact A People’s Choice for more information about filing for divorce in California.